darrenmbse-ops/FleetIntel/README.md

 2. **Service Health**: Checks background systemd services (Logger & Guardian).
 3. **Data Velocity**: Monitors pings received in the last 5 minutes.

+Code Access:
+The core analytics engine (logger.py and detective.py) is maintained in a private repository for intellectual property protection.
+Access to the source code can be provided to potential partners or employers upon request.
+Please contact Darren for collaborator access.

 ---

 ## ⚖️ License
 Distributed under the MIT License.
 See LICENSE file for more information.